RetroPixelz/pokedexler/README.md

 ![image2](https://raw.githubusercontent.com/MikeMaynard14/termoneexample/main/src/assets/mockup.jpg)

 ### All the Pokemon Data you need !

-using the pokeAPI we have made our very own PokeDex, we are also abelt o compare two different pokemon and see those stats compared with two different kinds of charts.
+here we have our own PokeDex, where you are able to scroll and see all the stats of your chosen pokemon.

 ![image3][image3]
 ### Feature 2

-here we have our own PokeDex, where you are able to scroll and see all the stats of your chosen pokemon.
+here we are able to compare two different pokemon and see those stats compared within different kinds of charts.

 ![image4][image4]
 ### Feature 3

-here you are able to select two different pokemons and compare their base stats against each other to see which is stronger !

-![image5][image5]

 lastly we have a lineline chart here where we are able to see the different growthrates pokemon have, we are bel to see slow,medium,fas, slow then fast and also fast then slow, each one has a different rate at which they grow and agin experience.

 <!-- CONCEPT PROCESS -->
 <!-- Briefly explain your concept ideation process -->